Carlos Santana Player Props: Pirates vs. Reds

-After hitting .270 with five doubles, five walks and seven RBI in his past 10 games, Carlos Santana and the Pittsburgh Pirates take on the Cincinnati Reds (who will hand the ball to Luis Cessa) at 6:35 PM ET on Saturday.
+After batting .297 with six doubles, five walks and seven RBI in his past 10 games, Carlos Santana and the Pittsburgh Pirates face the Cincinnati Reds (who will start Hunter Greene) at 1:35 PM ET on Sunday.

-He had a one-hit performance in his most recent game (1-for-4) against the Reds.
+In his last game, he went 1-for-4 with a double against the Reds.

 Carlos Santana Game Info & Props vs. the Reds